profico/react-boilerplate/style-guide.md

 - Prefer functional over class components
 - Avoid one-line returns
 - Avoid unnecessary exports
-- If you need to define multiple helper functions that are scoped for a certain component, create a new file inside the component directory called `<ComponentName>.helpers.ts` (or `<ComponentName>.helpers.tsx` if you need to render elements) and export the functions from there.
-That way we'll also enable subcomponents to use those helper functions without having to deal with circular dependency.
+- If you need to define multiple helper functions/interfaces/constants (let's call them `"helpers"`) that are scoped for a certain component, create a new file inside the component directory called `<ComponentName>.helpers.ts` (or `<ComponentName>.helpers.tsx` if you need to render elements) and export the helpers from there.
+That way we'll also enable subcomponents to use those helpers without having to deal with circular dependency.
 - _Add your recommendation here_...